davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Place up to 16 Monsters on Combat Map using CombatTracker Place up to 8 Players on Combat Map using CombatTracker

-Version 3.0.0 - Shrine combat locations
+Version 3.0.0 - COMPLETE - Shrine combat locations
 	Peer at Gem on Overworld map and in Towns
 	Stretch all the maps to fit the screen
 	Town Entity, Town Entity Manager, Town Entity Factory